-In the wake of the most recent mass shooting in Las Vegas, both advocates and critics of America’s gun laws have re-emerged.
-When Stephen Paddock opened fire on 22,000 people, killing 59 and wounding 597, he chose one of the most lenient states to do it.
-Police found at least 23 guns in his room on the 32nd floor of the Mandalay Bay Resort and Casino.
-They found 19 other guns, explosive chemicals, and thousands of rounds of ammo in his car and home.
-As we continue to analyze this tragedy, let’s look at a few of the myths from both sides, including a part of the Second Amendment many people ignore (No. 9).
+In the wake of recent mass shootings, such as the one in Las Vegas and Parkland, Florida, both advocates and critics of America’s gun laws have re-emerged.
+As we continue to analyze these tragedies, let’s look at a few of the myths from both sides, including a part of the Second Amendment many people ignore (No. 9).

 1. Myth: Guns are already well-regulated

 Many states do impose restrictions on gun ownership, but not all of them do.
 According to an article by VICE, one of the deadliest mass shootings in U.S. history highlights the lax gun laws in Nevada.
 That state carries the 14th-highest gun death rate.
 It doesn’t require a permit to purchase firearms of any kind according to the National Rifle Association.
 Nevada also doesn’t require users to register them, allows open carry with a permit, and imposes no waiting period or magazine capacity limits.